Joe Hafferty: Austin FC II

 Hafferty transferred to the MLS Next Pro team Austin FC II on March 16, 2023, signing a one-year contract with a two year option.
 On September 20, 2023 he was called up to the Austin FC first team squad, on a short-term loan.
 At the end of the 2023 MLS Next Pro regular season, Hafferty was named to the 2023 MLS Next Pro Best XI.
 Hafferty was a starting center back for Austin FC II when they won the 2023 MLS Next Pro Cup, beating the Columbus Crew 2 by a score of 3–1.

 Las Vegas Lights

 Hafferty moved to the USL Championship side Las Vegas Lights on February 13, 2024.

 Lexington SC

 In January 2025, Las Vegas transferred Hafferty to Lexington SC for a club-record transfer fee.

+Indy Eleven

+In August 2026, Indy Eleven announced they had acquired Hafferty on loan from Lexington SC for the reminder of the 2026 USL Championship season.